Red Uniendo Manos Peru (The Peru Joining Hands Network)

 Volunteers are placed through the Red Uniendo Manos Peru – a network of 12 Peruvian NGO´s, churches and community organizations from across the country who work together to address root causes of poverty.
 Each institution has its own work in different communities in Peru, but together they do advocacy around economic development, environmental protection, and human rights.

 All sites will include some amount of translation and/or teaching English.
 Apart from that, here are examples of what volunteers may concentrate on in their site placements:

 - Map and document territories to protect indigenous land rights in the face of State-authorized misappropriation by mining companies.

 - Empower disabled youth in their efforts to access better education, health and work.

 - Accompany sexually abused children in their healing and re-integration into society.

 - Promote the rights of Afro-Peruvian women in the face of unacknowledged racism.

-- Work in community-based radio programming.
+- Assist in the development of community-based radio programming

 Intentional Community Aspects